datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

    MSSQL system config

 Since they are a relatively common way to store data, Sesam has a ready built-in connector for MSSQL databases.
 The MSSQL system inside Sesam connects to an MSSQL database by sending the host, database and port information, as well as authentication parameters, through a built in connector inside Sesam.
-Note that in the system config we also have to specify the system type system:mssql.
+Note that in the system config we also have to specify the system type ``system:mssq``.

 .. figure:: ./media/mssql-system-status.png
    :align: right